-When the Kafka connector receives data from the VoltDB export streams, it establishes a connection to the Kafka messaging service as a Kafka producer.
-It then writes records to Kafka topics based on the VoltDB stream name and certain export connector properties.
+When the Kafka connector receives data from the VoltDB export sources, it establishes a connection to the Kafka messaging service as a Kafka producer.
+It then writes records to Kafka topics based on the VoltDB stream or table name and certain export connector properties.